ky194/FED_MokeSell_website/README.md

 2. CSS - for styling and responsiveness
 3. JavaScript - for interactivity
 4. API integration (Supabase) - to fetch product listings and enable chat functionality
-5. GitHub - version control and collaboration
+5. GitHub - version control and

+### Assitive AI
+Chat GPT was used to create the icons

 ## Credits
 Product pictures are taken from Carousell & Shopee.